TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 #### _`name`_

 Each toggling concern should be expressed in the configured `name` of the `PointCut`.
-This name appears in logs and in dev tools for browser code, but otherwise can be anything.
+This name appears in logs and in dev tools for browser code, but otherwise does not affect functionality.

 #### _`togglePointModuleSpecifier`_

-The [module specifier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#:~:text=The%20module%20specifier%20provides%20a%20string%20that%20the%20JavaScript%20environment%20can%20resolve%20to%20a%20path%20to%20the%20module%20file) should be resolvable by webpack.
+A [module specifier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#:~:text=The%20module%20specifier%20provides%20a%20string%20that%20the%20JavaScript%20environment%20can%20resolve%20to%20a%20path%20to%20the%20module%20file) pointing to code that holds a "toggle point", the place in code where module selection decisions are made at runtime.
+This should be resolvable by webpack.

 It's paramount that this module is compatible with the modules it is varying.  e.g.

 - a toggle point that utilises browser APIs as part of making its choice or enacting side-effects should only target browser code.
 - a toggle point that utilises [React](https://react.dev/) can only toggle react code, since use of such APIs outside of the react runtime would produce a runtime error.

 Also, the interface of the toggle point, and the variations that it may supplant, needs to be interchangeable with the base/default module.
-[Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) must apply; functionality may differ, but it must still be compatible with all the consumers of the base module.
+[Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) must apply.
+Functionality may differ, but it must still be compatible with all the consumers of the base module.

 #### _`variantGlob`_